rohanrit/signup-react-proj/README.md

 ## Usage

-1. Start the development client & json server: (Note: start both the client and json server on seperate terminals for the form to work)
+1. Start the development client & json server: (Note: start both the client and json server on seperate terminals for the form to work) npm start npm run server

-    npm start

-    npm run start:mock-server

 2. Open your browser and go to http://localhost:3000 to view the registration form.

 ## Storage

-    You can view the data by opening db.json under root directory.
+    You can view the data by opening http://localhost:5000/registrations to view data saved in db.json under root directory.

 ## Running Tests